 I made this Spicy Buttermilk Fried Chicken on Instagram a few days ago and received quite a few requests for details, so here we are.
-There is an accompanying YouTube tutorial on my channel as
+There is an accompanying YouTube tutorial on my channel as well if you’d like to check that out.

 Before we get into the recipe, I wanted to cover some basic things to keep in mind while frying (bone-in) chicken…